Hey, Y’all! Welcome to the Courthouse!

 • Most of the time, use formal speech in litigation

-• Sometimes—as when you’re speaking to the jury or in mediation—you might not have to use formal speech
+• Sometimes—when speaking to the jury or in mediation—you might not have to use formal speech

 • Sometimes it may even be better to use informal speech